 Thank you for your interest in the Summer Funding Programs.
-We will begin accepting applications MARCH 1, 2019 for the summer 2019 application period.

 The Columbia College Summer Funding Program provides funding to Columbia College students participating in unpaid or low-paid summer internships related to their career pursuits and/or academic studies.

 Through the Columbia College Summer Funding Program students are awarded stipends via a competitive process which includes a written application and review by a committee of College staff from across campus.